 Liquidity risk refers to the likelihood of a potential loss arising from a large percentage of requests for redemptions by Plan members.
 This risk is mitigated as active members and those in the Variable Payment Life Annuity ("VPLA") program cannot withdraw their funds from the Plan.
-The percentage of the Plan's assets with deferred, retired and LIF/RRIF members that could withdraw their funds on short notice is approximately 42% (2017 - 40%).
+The percentage of the Plan's assets with deferred, retired and LIF/RRIF members that could withdraw their funds on short notice is approximately 43% (42% in 2018).